Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the limits of factorization

 The hierarchy of approximations just discussed can be better appreciated in Figure~\ref{fig:ratio_FT}, where we show the ratio of the $F_T^\CF$ collinear structure functions to their exact $F_T^\DIS$ counterpart.
 The fact that $F_T^\text{CF}|_{\bar x = x_B}$ does not approximate $F_T^\text{DIS}$ in any accurate way, can be traced to the failure of $x_B$ to approximate the average partonic momentum fraction $\langle x \rangle$.
 For example looking at the blue line in Figure~\ref{fig:ratio_FT}(a), where the default model parameters are utilized, we see that the CF structure function overestimates the exact DIS calculation at small $x_B$, then suddenly drops and underestimates it even down to the $\sim 50$\% level before surging again closer to the kinematic threshold.
 This behavior can be understood from Figure~\ref{fig:avg_x}(a), where the choice $\bar x = x_B$ first underestimates the average $\langle x \rangle$ at $x_B \lesssim 0.6$ then overestimates it at $x_B \gtrsim 0.6$, right around the value where $F_T^\text{CF}|_{\bar x=x_B}$ becomes smaller than $F_T^\text{DIS}$.
 This clearly highlights the need of a more accurate kinematic approximation, which is indeed reached by fully taking into account the target and quark masses in $\bar x = \xi_q$.
-The order $O(1/Q^4)$ corrections included in $\bar x = \xiqnew$ do not qualitatively improve the agreement of $F_T^\CF$ with $F_T^\DIS$, unless the final state quark is much heavier than the strange quark.
+The order $O(1/Q^4)$ corrections included in $\bar x = \xiqnew$ do not qualitatively improve the agreement of $F_T^\CF$ with $F_T^\DIS$.

 In summary, it is clear that the use of the $\bar x=\xi_q$ scaling variable effectively provides the closest $F_T^{\CF}$ approximation to the real one, and extends the kinematic range of validity of CF to the largest $x_B$ value that can be achieved considering only external variables.
 The validity of CF is naturally extended at larger $Q^2$, where mass effects are suppressed by an inverse of power of the photon virtuality and become sizable only in an increasingly narrow region close to the kinematic threshold, see Figure~\ref{fig:ratio_FT_Q2}.